ONSdigital/spring-cloud-config-server/README.md

 # To test
 ##################################################
 - start the Spring Cloud Config server

-- verify it sees the props for the NotifyGW: curl http://localhost:8888/notifygatewaysvc/default -v -X GET
+- verify it sees the props for the NotifyGW: curl http://localhost:8888/notifygatewaysvc/default -v -X GET 200 Long json reflecting the content of /home/centos/springcloudtest/notifygatewaysvc.yml

+- verify that a change to /home/centos/springcloudtest/notifygatewaysvc.yml is reflected on the fly
+    - change a property's value (make sure you do git add and commit)
+    - curl http://localhost:8888/notifygatewaysvc/default -v -X GET
+    - verify the new value is displayed

 - build and start the NotifyGw

 - verify all the config for NotifyGw is done correctly: use its curlTests.txt
+    - TODO change the pwd and verify it is reflected on the fly

 ################################################################